Full Ride Scholarships

 But students should also consider looking for, and applying for, scholarships that have a somewhat smaller monetary award.
 Many of these smaller scholarships don’t come with exclusion clauses, so students can apply for many different scholarships and piece together a full ride from a variety of different donors.
 There’s more work involved from a student’s perspective, of course, as each scholarship may come with its own application form and requirements, but those students who put in the effort could find that they don’t have to put a dime forward in order to pay for school.

 Our scholarship tool makes these searches really easy.
 Just click on the tool and provide a little information about the school you’re attending and the year in which you plan to graduate.
 We’ll then provide you a list of scholarship options at your school, and you can choose the scholarship that interests you.
 With one click of the mouse, you’ll be taken to the website for that particular scholarship, and you can apply online.
 It’s a quick and easy way to get all of the information you need about the products that can help you to pay for school.
-We hope you’ll click to get started, and please feel free to contact us if you have any questions or concerns along the way.
+We hope you’ll click to get started.